hackl/core/doc/install.rst

 Dependencies
 ============

-PyMC requires some prerequisite packages to be present on the system.
+CoRe requires some prerequisite packages to be present on the system.
 Fortunately, there are currently only a few hard dependencies, and all are freely available online.

+* `PyRe`_ : Structural Reliability with Python.

+* `PyBN`_ : Simple Bayesian Networks with Python.

-* `Python`_ version 2.6 or later.
+* `Python`_ version 2.7 or later.

 * `NumPy`_ : The fundamental scientific programming package, it
   provides a multidimensional array type and many useful functions for